Applying for a South Carolina Driver's License

 • If the driver's license is translated on the document no translation is required.

-• South Carolina waives the requirement for knowledge and skills testing for an individual who is applying for a first-time SC driver’s license and has an out-of-country driving credential (that has not expired) from a country that has a formal reciprocity agreement with South Carolina.
-The requirement is not waived if you are from a country that does not have a formal reciprocity agreement with South Carolina.
+• South Carolina waives the requirement for knowledge and skills testing for an individual who is applying for a first-time SC driver’s license and has an out-of-country unexpired driving credential from a country that has a formal reciprocity agreement with South Carolina.
+If you are from a country that does not have a formal reciprocity agreement with South Carolina, you will be required to take the knowledge and skills test to request a SC driver's license.

-• If you have only an international driver’s license you will have to have a beginner permit for 6 months, take a knowledge test, and driver exam.
+• If you have only an international driver’s license you will have to have a beginner permit for six months, take a knowledge test, and driver exam.

 • Without either an international driver’s license or country license, you will have to begin with a beginner’s permit, take a knowledge test, and a driver exam.